 • Share this on:

-What requirements must spices and herbs comply with to be allowed on the European market?
+What requirements must herbs and spices meet to be allowed on the European market?

 Last updated:

 You have to meet a number of requirements to enter the European market.
-Buyers likely have other requirements, and they may ask for certificates.
-Requirements for herbs and spices in Europe are usually about consumer health and safety, but sustainability is becoming more important too.
+Buyers likely have additional requirements, and they may ask for certificates.
+Requirements for herbs and spices in Europe are usually about consumer health and safety, but environmental and social sustainability are also becoming more important.
 If you want to prepare for new legislation and requirements, you need to monitor the market on a regular basis.

 1. What are mandatory requirements for spices and herbs?